Are you want to go summer trip with your type 1 daibetic child ?

 AIR SAFETY RULE

-people with diabetes are exempt from the 3.4 oz. liquid rule for medicines, fast-acting carbs like juice, and gel packs to keep insulin cool.
+People with diabetes are exempt from the 3.4 oz.
+Liquid rule for medicines, fast-acting carbs like juice, and gel packs to keep insulin cool.

 CHECK BLOOD GLUCOSE LEVEL FREQUENTLY